1024inc/engineering-blog/_tabs/principles.md

 order: 0
 ---

-**_We are a team of engineers who are passionate about building together a product that is useful and easy to use.
-We are doing so by following our engineering principles:_**
+**We are a fun bunch of devs passionate about collaborating to build useful and easy to use products.
+We are doing so by using the following principles:**

 ## Reduce scope